swcleon/mycatbook/README.md

+This is my github pages blog base on the following minimalist theme:

 # Catbook
 CATbook is a CATegory-centric Jekyll theme for bloggers.
 There is a switch button to toggle between dark mode and light mode.
 This theme is originally inspired from [Book](https://github.com/kkninjae/book).